dcl-2018-01/curriculum/docs/vector-functions.md

 #> [1] "ssn"   "phone"
 ```

 It's sometimes hard to tell from the documentation whether or not an argument is vectored.
-If reading the docs doesn't help, just try it with a vector; if it works you'll have learned something new and saved yourself a little typing.
+If reading the docs doesn't help, just try it with a vector; if it works, you'll have learned something new and saved yourself a little typing.